James Nathaniel Halbert: Career

 In 1892, Halbert began work at the Science and Art Museum, in Dublin (now the National Museum of Ireland).
 He was appointed Technical Assistant in 1904 and then Assistant Naturalist, in place of George Herbert Carpenter, a few months later.

 His first publications were on Coleoptera and appeared in the Irish Naturalist starting in 1892.
 He also worked with other insects, mainly Neuroptera and Hemiptera.
 He also worked with fresh water mites, described more than forty insect species and subspecies from Ireland, and was the author of several new genera.
+Over his lifetime, he published almost 80 papers and notes.
+Between 1892 and 1904, the majority of his entomological work was done at the weekends and evenings.
+He was a member of the Irish Field Club Union, and took part in their excursions to collect further.
+He took part in the Lambay Island Survey from 1905 and Clare Island Survey from 1909, reporting on Coleoptera, Neuroptera, Hemiptera, and Acarinida.
+He was elected a member of the Royal Irish Academy in 1908, and was elected to the Flora and Fauna Committee in 1925.